 How can my student sign up for Fraternity and Sorority Recruitment?

-- Register Now - fill out the online registration form
+1. Register Now - fill out the online registration form (Men's and Women's)

-- Contact the Office of Fraternity and Sorority Life
+5. Contact the Office of Fraternity and Sorority Life anytime Monday through Friday!

 What are the requirements to join?

 Any student who is enrolled at MSU is eligible to participate in the recruitment process.
 Some chapters have a minimum GPA to pledge, become initiated, or to hold office in the chapter.
 Some may require a minimum of 12 credits to become an initiate.
 Exact requirements of each chapter can be obtained during recruitment.
-Be sure to ask.
+It is best to reach out to individual chapters to confirm specific membership requirements.
+Find fraternity and sorority contacts under the chapter pages listed on our home page.

 What happens during Recruitment Week?

-During Recruitment Week students will have the opportunity to visit the different houses to see what it might be like to live in a fraternity or sorority house, meet the members, and ask any questions they may have about scholarship, finances, social activities and any other aspects of Fraternity and Sorority Life at MSU.
+During Recruitment Week students, will have the opportunity to visit the different houses to see what it might be like to live in a fraternity or sorority house, meet the members, and ask any questions they may have about scholarship, finances, social activities and any other aspects of Fraternity and Sorority Life at MSU.
 Recruitment is a mutual selection process.
+For those interested in sororities, this is a structured process which takes place from August 26th-29th.
+More information about formal sorority recruitment can be found here.
+As potential fraternity members, the process is more free flowing.
+Fraternities will host BBQ's, open house tours, and other activities throughout the first week.
+These events are usually open and do not require a registration.

 What is a "Bid?"